aktive/hakboard/README.md

 During installation, you must specify a Kanban Endpoint (your Kanboard server).
 At this time, you must also specify a unique `Instance Key`.
 This fictional identifier is prefixed to all created entity IDs to ensure uniqueness and make them human-readable.
 You can enter any name you like, but it's recommended to pick a succinct name you can rapidly identify as it will appear on all HAKboard created entity IDs.
 Further, you must specify a project filter to govern which projects will be synced from Kanboard to HA.
 Kanboard's Project ID is also added to the entity IDs for uniqueness.

 ### Re-configuration
 To re-configure an existing integration, visit the `Settings / Devices & services / HAKboard` screen and click the `⚙️` icon on the integration.
 Or, simply click the `⚙️` icon directly from the HAKBoard Status Card via the dashboard!
 Re-configuration enables you to change the Instance Name, Endpoint URL, API Token, Project Filter and Polling Interval.
-You can **not** change the `Instance Key` as this is used as a part of the key for unique entity generation.
+You cannot change the `Instance Key` as this is used as a part of the key for unique entity generation.
 If you need to change the `Instance Key`, remove the integration and re-add it with a new value.
 No data will be lost if you remove and re-create an integration.

 ### Integration and Entities
 HAKboard will automatically generate a collection of HA sensor entities to store Kanboard data.
 Sensors are used because they're a well-supported entity type in HA, can receive real-time updates, store history, and are powerful dashboard allies.